Cruquiuseiland: History

+Redevelopment

 Subsequently, the majority of the area has been converted into residential buildings, although there are many business premises, particularly to the east and to the southwest side.
 In the late 80s former warehouses along Zeeburgerkade were converted into 390 premium houses.
 From 2011 through 2030 the Eastern end of Cruquiuseiland is being transformed from an industrial estate to residential area.

+The redevelopment is guided by the City of Amsterdam’s phased urban development strategy, which emphasizes gradual transformation while maintaining aspects of the area’s industrial character.
+Developers have been given flexibility to propose their own building programs, provided they conform to zoning regulations and design quality standards established by the municipality.
+New housing projects incorporate a mix of rental and owner-occupied units, including social housing.
+Many of the new buildings include green roofs, energy-efficient systems, and shared communal spaces.
+The public realm is being redesigned to include waterfront promenades, semi-public gardens, and improved pedestrian and cycling infrastructure.